natemoo-re/ultrahtml/README.md

 #### Sanitization

-`ultrahtml/transformers/sanitize` implements an extension of the [HTML Sanitizer API](https://developer.mozilla.org/en-US/docs/Web/API/Sanitizer/Sanitizer).
+`ultrahtml/transformers/sanitize` implements an extension of a proposed HTML Sanitizer API (circa 2022.)
+Although that proposal has since been withdrawn, it remains as the foundation of `ultrahtml`'s API.
+In a future major version of `ultrahtml`, we hope to track against [WICG Sanitizer API proposal](https://wicg.github.io/sanitizer-api/) if it becomes an official WHATWG specification.

 | Option              | Type                       | Default      | Description                                                                                                                                                                                                                               |
 | ------------------- | -------------------------- | ------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |